A Search for Millilensing Gamma-Ray Bursts in the Observations of Fermi GBM: Conclusion and discussion

 Up to now, all candidates (including our findings and previous work findings) are proposed solely based on the gamma-ray data analysis.
 However, the physical origin of gamma-ray burst (GRB) prompt emission is still poorly understood \citep{Zhang2018book}.
 It cannot be excluded that a GRB might have two emission episodes with inherently similar temporal and spectral characteristics \citep{Lan2018}.
 Multi-band observations would be essential to finally determine whether a GRB has really experienced the gravitational lensing effect \citep{Chen2021}.
 With the successful operation of many sky survey projects in multiple bands, such as all-sky gamma-ray monitors (e.g. Gravitational wave high-energy Electromagnetic Counterpart All-sky Monitor; \citep{GECAM}), sky survey detectors in the X-ray band (e.g. Einstein Probe; \citep{Yuan2018}), and wide field of view monitoring system in optical band (e.g. Ground-based Wide Angle Camera system; \citep{SVOM}), more lensed GRBs are expected to be detected and accurately certified in the future.

-\acknowledgments HG is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12021003, 11690024, 11633001.
+\acknowledgments We thank Peter Veres and Hou-Jun L\"u for helpful discussions and the anonymous referee for the helpful comments that have helped us to improve the presentation of the paper.
+HG is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 12021003.
 B.B.Z acknowledges support by the National Key Research and Development Programs of China (2018YFA0404204), the National Natural Science Foundation of China (Grant Nos.
 11833003, U2038105), the science research grants from the China Manned Space Project with NO.CMS-CSST-2021-B11, and the Program for Innovative Talents, Entrepreneur in Jiangsu.